ddoodev/discordoo/CONTRIBUTING.md

 ## Code
 ### Documentation
 Discordoo uses `typedoc` package for documentation generation.
-Each method or class have to be documentated as precise as possible.
+Each method or class have to be documented as precise as possible.
 ### Style
 We use `eslint` package for code style enforcement.

-## Developer's CLI
-We love our contributors!
-That's the reason, why we've created Discordoo developer utils.
-You can access it using `npm run utils` command.
-It is pretty straightforward and easy to use.